Asser146/cloud_medix/README.md

 - Lab/radiology request handling
 - Prescription and medical records APIs

 > Note: This repository includes only the Flutter frontend.
-Backend is maintained separately.
+Backend is maintained separately at https://github.com/Asser146/Cloud-Medix-Backend.